uncommonman/phoneguestbook/README.md

 So on this schematic: https://content.instructables.com/FSH/ERAR/HXMUWMGR/FSHERARHXMUWMGR.png I did not use the “rotary” and “dial” part of the circuit, because it was a push-button phone, and I won’t be using it to make calls.

+# Warning / caveat
+Test your finished project/phone for changes in network access.
+You've probably built it at home/in your workshop with (good) access to one Wifi network.
+If you bring it with you to another venue the network is going to be different/non-existing.
+Verify that it still works as it should.
+The version of RPi and OS I used was a bit picky, so I turned off the networking in the phone (RPI) before we took it to the wedding.
+Another solution is of course to bring an access point with you that preserves the networking environment the RPi can see...
+(I also brought screen, mouse, keyboard, spare parts etc in my car, because I'm an engineer, and believe that Murphy was an optimist...)